When is is put in English? Uses of was - were

 Interrogative sentences

-Interrogative sentences in Present Progressive are built as follows:
+Interrogative sentences in the Present Progressive are constructed as follows:

-The auxiliary verb to be in the selected form is put in the first place.
-If there is a question word in the sentence, it comes first, followed by to be.
-Then comes the subject, expressed by a pronoun or noun, followed by a verb with the ending ing.
+The auxiliary verb to be in the chosen form comes first.
+If there is a question word in a sentence, it comes first, followed by to be.
+Then comes the subject, expressed by a pronoun or noun, followed by a verb ending in ing.

 1. What am I doing here?
 What am I doing here?